MahadebSen/Mr.-Wholesy-client-11/README.md

 "https://github.com/MahadebSen/Mr.-Wholesy-server-11"

+## Technology used :

+- React.js
+- React-Router
+- Swiper
+- Firebase authentication
+- Express.js
+- MongoDB
+- Tailwind-CSS
+- Font-awesome

 ## Key features:

-- Protected authentication applied on routes.
-- MongoDB CRUD operation applied.
+- Inventory items’ quantity decrease when users click on "shipped" and quantity increase when "restock" button become clicked.
+- Users can add items and also delete items.
-- APIs are protected by JWT.
+- Ordered items are only displayed specifically by logged-in users.
-- You can change quantity of any item.
-- You can add comment.
+- Users can add comments.